-- From time to time, your doctor may stop treatment with dextroamphetamine sulfate extended-release capsule for a while to check ADHD symptoms.
+- From time to time, your doctor may stop treatment with dextroamphetamine sulfate extended-release capsules for a while to check ADHD symptoms.

 - Your doctor may do regular checks of the blood, heart, and blood pressure while taking dextroamphetamine sulfate extended-release capsules.
 Children should have their height and weight checked often while taking dextroamphetamine sulfate extended-release capsules.
 Treatment with dextroamphetamine sulfate extended-release capsules may be stopped if a problem is found during these check-ups.

-- If you or your child take too much dextroamphetamine sulfate extended-release capsules or overdoses, call your doctor or poison control center right away, or get emergency treatment.
+- If you or your child takes too many dextroamphetamine sulfate extended-release capsules or overdoses, call your doctor or poison control center right away, or get emergency treatment.